ManuelZierl/VirtualSet/README.md

 expect([1, 1]).to_be([Same(), Same()])
 expect([1, 2]).not_to_be([Same(), Same()])
 ```
-you can also provide names to the same to make multile equal checks
+you can also provide names to the same to make multiple equal checks
 ```python
 from pysome import Same, expect